visionify/visionai/docs/scenarios/gas-leaks-detection.md

 VisionAI model's generated events would be:
 - gas leak event detected

+## Camera Configuration

+### Camera Placement

+- Install cameras in areas where gas is stored and transported, such as gas pipes and tanks.
+- Place cameras in areas where employees can easily see and respond to gas leaks.

+### Camera Height

+- Cameras should be installed at a height of 7-8 feet above the floor level.

+- Place the camera 10-12 feet from the focal point.

+### Camera Angle Mounting Ranges

+- Place the camera at an angle to capture footage of the gas leak and surrounding area.

+Find more details about camera placement [here](../overview/cameras.md).

 ## Configuration
 It is recommended to set up Infrared cameras for gas leak detection.